vodchella/xoml/README.md

 ## How to build

 - [Install](https://nix.dev/install-nix.html) [Nix](https://github.com/NixOS/nix) with `curl -L https://nixos.org/nix/install | sh -s -- --daemon`
+- Build it with `nix`:
+  - `nix build` to build.
+  - `nix run` to build and run.
+- **Or**:
   - Enter to the development shell with `nix develop`.
 You may need to provide additional `--extra-experimental-features nix-command --extra-experimental-features flakes` flags for this command.
   - Build it with `dune`:
     - `dune build` to build.
     - `dune exec xoml` to build and run.
     - `dune clean` to clean up build artifacts.
   - Or with `make`:
     - `make` to build.
     - `make run` to build and run.
     - `make clean` to clean up build artifacts.